amee9451/Movie-Explorer/README.md

   - This avoids exposing the OMDB_API_KEY in the frontend
   - Enables better security, request throttling, and caching
   - Allows additional business logic and error handling on the server
+- All static test should be come from CMS or const file.

 ## Potential Security Improvements